Search Filters

 Arthroscopic-Assisted Robotic Bi-Unicompartmental Knee Arthroplasty: A Pilot Cadaveric Study.

-Andrea Fernandez, MD, FRANCE Elliot Sappey-Marinier, MD, FRANCE Frédéric Lavoie, MD, MSc, FRCSC, CANADA Cécile Batailler, MD, PhD, FRANCE Elvire Servien, MD, PhD, Prof., FRANCE Sebastien Lustig, MD, PhD, FRANCE
+Andrea Fernandez, MD, FRANCE Elliot Sappey-Marinier, MD, FRANCE Frédéric Lavoie, MD, MSc, FRCSC, CANADA Cécile Batailler, MD, PhD, FRANCE Elvire Servien, MD, PhD, Prof., FRANCE Sebastien Lustig, MD, PhD, Prof., FRANCE

 Croix-Rousse Hospital, Lyon University Hospital, Lyon, Rhône Alpes, FRANCE